amilwithcode/DataAnalysis-COVID-19/Readme.md

 │
 └── README.md          # Project information
 Installation and Dependencies

-This project uses the following Python libraries:
+## This project uses the following Python libraries:

-Pandas
+-Pandas
-Matplotlib
+-Matplotlib
-Seaborn
+-Seaborn
-Plotly
+-Plotly
-Scikit-learn
+-Scikit-learn

-To install these dependencies, run:
+To install these dependencies, run: pip install pandas matplotlib seaborn plotly scikit-learn

-pip install pandas matplotlib seaborn plotly scikit-learn Additional Information
+## Additional Information

 Data Source: The data is sourced from Our World in Data platform.
 Notes: Key statistics of COVID-19 are highlighted throughout the analysis.

-Contact
+## Contact
 If you have any questions, feel free to contact me at mywithcontact@gmail.com.

 ![Data Analysis Heading](./visualtion-images/image.png)